hecanjog/pdintro/source/first.rst

    It doesn't sound much like a guitar, but you can imagine this simple patch as being like a guitarist plugging his guitar into a volume pedal, and the volume pedal into a stereo amplifier.

-As the guitar, we can start with an ``[ osc~ 300 ]`` object. ``[ osc~ ]`` and ``[ dac~ ]`` are both signal rate objects.
+As the guitar, we can start with an ``[ osc~ 300 ]`` object.
+From the 'put' menu, select 'create object'.

+``[ osc~ ]`` and ``[ dac~ ]`` are both signal rate objects.
 Every signal rate object has a tilde at the end of its name by convention.
 Signal rate objects do their work very fast.
 Their speed correlates to the sampling rate you've chosen for your soundcard.
 Lets assume we're using a sampling rate of 44,100 samples every second, and a bit depth of
 16 bits - in other words, cd quality audio.

+In pd the the amplifier at the end of the signal chain is the ``[ dac~ ]`` object.
+(There are other ways to get data in and out of pd - but for the purposes of this workshop I'll stick to audio.)
+The ``[ dac~ ]`` object is an interface to your audio hardware.
+It has up to as many inlets as your soundcard has channels - so typically there are two inlets: one for the left channel and one for the right.

 Sampling & Signal Rate Objects
 ==============================

 Sampling is a concept that will constantly come up in working with digital audio.
 In different contexts it has specific meanings and can sometimes be confusing, but the basic concept is very simple.
 Sampling is the process of picking a number out of a stream of numbers in order to represent that stream at a given point in time.
-In other words, it is a sample of the value of a signal at a certain time.
+In other words, it is a representation of a signal at a certain time.

 The sampling rate for an audio system then just tells us how many samples the system will take in one second.
 Given the settings we decided on for the guitar example above, we could guess that every 1/44100th of a second